linq2db/linq2db.EntityFrameworkCore/README.md

 # Know limitations
 - No Eager loading
 - No Lazy loading
+- No way to work with in-memory database
 - `Include` function supported with limitations

 # Help!
 It doesn't work!